White Cloud Township, Nodaway County, Missouri

 Township in Nodaway County, Missouri, U.S.

 White Cloud Township is a township in Nodaway County, Missouri, United States.
 At the 2020 census, its population was 534.
 It contains 53 sections.
 Arkoe, the only community in the township, is its northeast just west of the One Hundred and Two River.

-The extinct communities of Whitecloud and Pumpkin Center both were in the center of the township.
+History

 White Cloud Township was erected in 1845, taking its name from White Cloud Creek.
 In the early 1870s part of this township was split off to help create Grant Township.

+Geography

-The headwaters of the Arapahoe Creek is in the southwest of this township.
+The source of the Arapahoe Creek is in the southwest of this township.

+The extinct communities of Whitecloud and Pumpkin Center were both in the center of the township.

 Littsville was located in the southern portion of this township.

+Transportation

+The following highways travel through the township: